Daniel Quaye

-Daniel Quaye (born 25 December 1980) is a Ghanaian former professional footballer who played as a defender.
+Daniel Quaye (born 25 December 1980) is a former Ghanaian professional footballer who played as a defender for seven clubs after his debut in 1997.
+He retired in 2017.

 Club career

-Quaye is one of Ghana's favourite footballing talents after his long and distinguished career with Hearts of Oak.

-Since joining the Ghanaian giants in 1999, he has been instrumental in the club's six league title successes along with helping them lift the CAF Champions League in 2000 and CAF Confederation Cup in 2005.

-After nine years Quaye signed with Chinese club Chongqing Lifan, playing 15 matches in one year before returning to former club Hearts of Oak in August 2007.
-He was released by Hearts of Oak and re-joined Chongqing Lifan in March 2008.
-In January 2009, he again left than Chongqing Lifan and signed than on 9 April 2009 to Eleven Wise in his homeland Ghana.
-In summer 2009 he moved back to China who signing for Yanbian FC.
-Quaye extended his contract with Yanbian at the beginning of season 2010.
+After nine years of playing for the Accra Hearts of Oak, Quaye departed the club and signed for the Chinese club known as Chongqing Lifan, where he played 15 matches before returning to the Hearts of Oak in August of 2007.
+He was later released by the Hearts of Oak and moved back to Chongqing Lifan in March 2008.
+In January 2009, he left Chongqing Lifan for a second time and signed for Eleven Wise in Sekondi, Ghana on 9 April 2009.
+In the summer of 2009, he moved back to China and signed for Yanbian FC.
+Quaye extended his contract with Yanbian FC at the beginning of the 2010 China League One season.

-Quaye moved to China League One side Beijing Baxy in February 2012.
+Quaye signed with Beijing Sport University F.C. in February 2012.

 International career

-However the accomplished defender only featured in three of the Black Stars' qualifying games and his call-up to the Finals squad ended a two-year absence from the international scene.

-He was a member of the national team and was called up to the 2006 World Cup and was member of the Ghana national under-17 football team at 1997 FIFA U-17 World Championship.
+Quaye made nine international appearances for the Ghana national football team.
+He participated in the 2006 World Cup and was also a member of the Ghana national under-17 football team at the 1997 FIFA U-17 World Championship.